Contract Lifecycle Management (CLM)

 A contract lifecycle usually consists of the following 6 phases, which are digitally mapped in a Contract Lifecycle Management:

-Contract creation: simply put, this is how companies create contracts, whether from a template or from scratch.
+Simply put, Contract creation is how companies create contracts, whether from a template or from scratch.
 This phase of contract lifecycle management is also referred to as drafting or creation.
 Microsoft Word documents and PDF files are often used as the standard for contract files, so document creation software solutions focus on the ability to custom Word and PDF creation or export to this format.

 Managing the contract lifecycle with a uniform contract lifecycle management increases transparency and legal certainty while minimizing risk.
 Contracts are stored and managed uniformly on a central database.